-1. Email is Not Private
+1. Email Is Not Private

-Those who use a Web browser to access their email often see an https as the prefix of the URL, meaning their connection to their email is secure.
-But that SSL/TLS-encrypted connection only provided protection when accessing and reading your messages, not when sending or receiving them.
-Likewise, email client users may have configured SSL/TLS connections to their email server at their ISP or office.
+Those who use a web browser to access their email often see HTTPS as the prefix of the URL, meaning their connection to their email is secure.
+But that TLS-encrypted connection only protects accessing and reading your messages, not when sending or receiving them.
+Likewise, email client users may have configured TLS connections to their email server at their ISP or office.
 This type of connection provides security for the sending and receiving of messages, but only between the client and your local email server.
 Messages sent to other recipients across the Internet and received from others are often sent in plain text.

-2. No Network is Fully Secure
+2. No Network Is Fully Secure

-There is no perfectly secure network, and it is impossible to construct one.
-There are always means to breach security, whether through technical exploits, physical breaches or social engineering.
-However, many organizations seem to act like their security is complete, their network is unbreachable, and their environment can be fully trusted.
-In 2014, hundreds of organizations realized that their networks were not perfect when hackers broke in to cause damage and steal confidential information.
+There is no perfectly secure network and it is impossible to construct one.
+There are always means to breach security, whether through technical exploits, physical breaches, or social engineering.
+However, many organizations seem to act like their security is complete, that their network is unbreachable, and that their environment can be fully trusted.
+But every year, hundreds of organizations learn the hard way that their networks are not perfectly secure when hackers break in to cause damage and steal confidential information.

-3) Always have three copies of your data - the original and two backups.
+3) Always have three copies of your data, the original and two backups;

-2) Use two different types of media to store or host the backups, such as a hard drive and cloud storage.
+2) Use two different types of media to store or host the backups, such as a hard drive and cloud storage

 1) Do not store both backups in the same physical/geographical location.

 Never assume that you are a company's top concern.
 Think twice about putting your most important or personal information online.
-Whether on a social network, a cloud storage solution or an e-commerce site, you are putting yourself at risk when you post private, sensitive or valuable information online.
+Whether a social network, a cloud storage solution, or an e-commerce site, you are putting yourself at risk when you post private, sensitive, or valuable information online.

 Always set your account information to private when that option is made available.
 Provide only the minimum amount of information in the creation of an online account, especially for new services you might not continue to use.
 Consider having a separate email address for use with new sites so you don't expose your primary email address before you understand more about an online site or service.
 Have a credit card that is used primarily for online purchases.
 Monitor this account for any questionable activity often.

-Automation of your bill pay, paycheck deposit, and retirement investing can be a huge time saver and assist in you actually saving money for retirement.
-However, you need to check on those systems regularly (e.g., monthly) to make sure the numbers are correct and the procedures are working as you defined them.
+Automation of your bill pay, paycheck deposit, and retirement investing can be a huge time saver and assist in you saving money for retirement.
+However, you need to check on those systems regularly to make sure the numbers are correct and the procedures are working as you defined them.

-4. Information on Social Networks is False
+4. Beware of Impersonation and Misinformation on Social Networks

 Hackers and media outlets know this and work hard to become as familiar to you as possible.
-This is why you hear and see the same advertisements so often in so many different mediums (print, radio, TV, online, etc.) and companies establish trademarks for their products.
+This is why you hear and see the same advertisements too often in so many different media (print, radio, TV, online, etc.) and companies establish trademarks for their products.
 This same concern applies to many other aspects of our lives, both in the real world and online.

-We all trust our friends - that's why we call them friends and not enemies.
+We all trust our friends, that's why we call them friends and not enemies.
 However, when communicating with a friend through a social network, you are at risk of impersonation attacks.
 If an attacker can take over the account of a friend, then the communications from that account to you are no longer from your friend but from the attacker.
-Initially you won't know this and are likely to be tricked into believing something false or downloading and installing something malicious.
+Initially, you won't know this and are likely to be tricked into believing something false or downloading and installing something malicious.
 Be slow to believe information seen online, especially through social networks, even when related to someone you know and trust.
 If something seems odd or out of character, then contact that person through some other means (NOT the same social network site), to inquire about the concern.

-5. Your Online Activities are being Tracked
+5. Your Online Activities Are Being Tracked

-This type of tracking is big business, and it is a huge part of your online activities.
-You may have become aware of several initiatives to reduce tracking, such as a Do Not Track flag set on your browser to inform websites of your wish to not have your activities monitored and sold off to third parties.
-There are other steps you can take to reduce the amount of tracking that targets you, including:
+This type of tracking is big business and it is a huge part of your online activities.
+You may have become aware of several initiatives to reduce tracking, such as a Do Not Track flag set on your browser to inform websites to not have your activities monitored and sold off to third parties.
+There are other steps you can take to reduce the amount of tracking that targets you, these include:

-- Use the incognito mode or private browsing mode of your Web browser.
+- Use the incognito mode or private browsing mode of your web browser.

 - Disable third-party cookies.